MinaGeo/QR-Code-Preprocessor-and-Decoder/README.md

 ## Usage
-1. Only works on QR Version 1.
+- Only works on QR Version 1.

-2. The program will pre-process the provided QR code, extract the QR code ; removing the quite zones, decodes it, and display the decoded string.
+- The program will pre-process the provided QR code, extract the QR code ; removing the quite zones, decodes it, applies reed solomon error correction, and display the decoded string.

 ## Contributing